shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 The Localisation Modules are designed to re-introduce these skip connections into the network after the concatenation.

 ### Segmentation
 Segmentation occurs 3 times in the Localisation Pathway.
-Performing segmentation on multiple levels of the network allows for information from lower levels to be combined with higher segmentation through an element-wise summation.
+Performing segmentation on multiple levels of the network allows for segmented information from the lower levels to propagate into the higher levels through an element-wise summation.

 Segmentation layers are 3x3 convolutions with a single output filter.